 Kevin Cradock Builders Youth Scholarship

-The Scholarship will provide interested youth opportunity to attend Eliot School classes tuition free.
-In addition, Cradock will underwrite several woodworking classes for young people and sponsored the Eliot Schoolyard Concert Series.
+The Scholarship provides interested youth with the opportunity to attend Eliot School classes tuition free.
+In addition, Kevin Cradock Builders will underwrite several woodworking classes for young people and sponsored the Eliot Schoolyard Concert Series.

 Kevin Cradock says, “The Eliot School is able to put tools and materials in the hands of students, help them forge a small connection with their surroundings, and possibly spark the beginning of a lifetime’s work with their hands.
 It something we are proud to be a part of and do for our community.”

 Charlie Fox Scholarship

-Over his time on the Eliot School board, Charlie has helped steward improvements to the Eliot schoolhouse, uncover our history, build the sustainability of our programs and guide the path toward expanding our facilities.
+Over his time on the Eliot School board, Charlie has helped steward improvements to the Eliot schoolhouse, uncover our history, build the sustainability of our programs and guide a path toward expanding our facilities.

-Charlie has lived in Jamaica Plain for more than forty years, and served on the Eliot School board for almost 20.
+Charlie has lived in Jamaica Plain for more than forty years, and he served on the Eliot School board for almost 20.
 He says, “For my first twenty years in the neighborhood, I had no idea what went on inside of the 19th century yellow schoolhouse on Eliot Street.”

-Charlie had passed and noticed the iconic building many times, but back in 2000 it was guarded by a chain link fence, pining for a fresh coat of paint, and looking mostly closed up.
+Charlie had passed and noticed the iconic building many times, but back in 2000 it was guarded by a chain link fence, pining for a fresh coat of paint, and looking mostly closed.
 Kevin Moloney, then Board Chair, invited Charlie to sit on the Board of Trustees.
 Charlie quickly fell for the school’s unique history and potential.

 Since then, he has played a role in replacing the chain link fence with wrought iron, designing the storage shed and the wooden sign in the schoolyard, stabilizing facilities maintenance and influencing program growth and sophistication.
 He is proud that, under his watch, “the school has woven a colorful community of people who come together to teach, learn and celebrate manual arts and handicraft.”